oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | jadn-v1.0-wd01 | 2019-03-01 | David Kemp | Initial working draft |

 # Appendix C. JADN Information Model
-## Table format
-## JSON format
-## CBOR format
+JADN IM validates any JADN schema in any serialized format
 # Appendix D. JSON-Schema Data Model for JADN
-JSON Schema generated from the IM of Appendix C, validates any JADN schema in JSON format
+JSON Schema generated from the JADN IM, validates any JADN schema in JSON format
 # Appendix E. CDDL Data Model for JADN
-CDDL generated from the IM of Appendix C, validates any JADN schema in CBOR format
+CDDL generated from the JADN IM, validates any JADN schema in CBOR format